-Mr. Steve Veitenheimer has a Bachelor of Science in Chemistry from Gonzaga University, attended the United States Naval Nuclear Submarine, Power, Prototype, Officer School, and holds a Project Management Certification.
-Steve has twenty plus (25+) years of professional experience supporting the Department of Energy (DOE) Environmental Management projects and Commercial Nuclear plant operations.
+Mr. Steve Veitenheimer has over twenty-five years of professional experience supporting the Department of Energy (DOE) Environmental Management projects and Commercial Nuclear plant operations.
 He has served as the Director of multiple divisions for the DOE, Richland Operations Office, and Energy Northwest; he held the Assistant Outage Manager position.
 Steve was responsible for plant shutdown during complex maintenance operations and startup, readiness, and critical path activities.

 Mr. Veitenheimer, in his current role, provides Commissioning and Operational Readiness support to the Department of Energy.
 Steve supports the oversight of startup, commissioning, and operational readiness activities, coordinates oversight, issue assessments, and issue resolution with multiple organizations.
 He makes assessments and decisions regarding technical problems, program requirements, and risks encountered in operational readiness, startup, and commissioning.